-Next tour (on Zoom), the full tour – every story, every nook, every cranny, every celeb
+The next tour is on Zoom, the full tour – every story, every nook, every cranny, every celeb.

 * What an opportunity this is, given that you can’t tour the Midland Hotel in person because of Covid and building works, and even when you can go in on a tour you find half the rooms booked out for conferences and meetings, and the guide telling you nonsense like “this is where Rolls met Royce”.

 * So this is a wonderful alternative.
 Come with us around the hotel, inside and out, into every nook and cranny, to hear every sensational story, from the comfort of your own laptop.

 * The tour is based on original research carried out by me, Ed Glinert, the author/journalist/tour guide who, yes, cracked the Jack the Ripper mystery (East End Chronicles, Penguin, 2005).